top of page

 Science Communication

 I strongly believe in bridging the knowledge gap between scientists and the public.
-For seven years, I have communicated science to thousands of people of all ages across five different countries using numerous mediums including outreach programs, public talks, news interviews, art and blogs.
+For ten years, I have communicated science to thousands of people of all ages across five different countries using numerous mediums including outreach programs, public talks, news interviews, art and blogs.

 Seabird Infographics